TechGiovanni/Network-Architecture-and-Cyber-Security-Lab/README.md

 <br>

-# Install The Router on the LANR1-4-6
+# Install The Remote Access (Routing) Roles and Feature on the LANR1-4-6
 <p align="center">
   <p>Ref 31: Add roles and Features to setup this Core server as a router</p>
   <img src="https://i.imgur.com/3KStiYR.png"/>